 This is when real masters of the feng shui art come alive with meticulous planning of a house with the purpose of tapping on specific types of chi.

-The two most common types of chi can be classified as chi categories.
+The two most common types of chi that are most commonly mentioned can be basically classified into two broad chi categories.

 They are basically yin and yang.